 This includes but is not limited to the following topics:

 - Bayesian Learning

 - Computational Statistical Algorithms

-Ott, Yannik (2021): An explanatory interactive machine learning approach for image classification in medical engineering, supervision by Emanuel Slany and Prof. Dr. Ute Schmid.
+Yannik Ott (2022).
+An explanatory interactive machine learning approach for image classification in medical engineering.
+Bachelor Thesis, supervision by Emanuel Slany and Ute Schmid.